gavika/openvpn/README.md

 Requirements
 ------------

-The role should be used along with gavika.easy_rsa
+The role should be used along with `gavika.easy_rsa`.

 Role Variables
 --------------